tinybike/Augur.jl/README.md

 - mix conspiracy with regular collusion
 - check reward/vote slopes for scalars
 - port "winning" algo to Serpent
-- plot number of components + % variance explained (scree plots)
 - plot simulation size vs # components
-- TRUE and LIAR can be influenced by market size